scriptingstudio/PSCCalendar/README.md

 ```

 ## How to use
-- copy PSCCalendar sources to your script or dotsource it to PowerShell console/terminal
+- Copy PSCCalendar sources to your script or dotsource it to PowerShell console/terminal
 - See examples [here](https://github.com/scriptingstudio/PSCCalendar/blob/main/show-calendar.md)

 ## Known Issues